kasiatokarczuk/cosmetics-store-website/readme.md

 # Cosmetics Store

+This project was developed by a 4-person team as a collaborative effort to create an advanced e-commerce platform for cosmetics.

 Welcome to the **Cosmetics Store**, an online shopping platform for beauty and skincare products.
 This project is built using **PHP** and the **Laravel** framework, providing a seamless shopping experience for customers and an efficient management system for administrators.

 ## Features